dchandra1985/portfolio/_posts/2018-12-16-K-means Clustering Algorithm using scikit-learn.md

 <img src="/images/output_18_1.png">

-Using the above plot, the correct choice of the given data is 4.
+Using the above plot, the choice of K for the given data can be 2 or 4.
+The data clustered using 4 seperate groups gives more meaning than grouping into 2 groups.
+So the correct choice for the given data is 4.

 <b>Clustering using K-means Clustering Algorithm</b>